 The training opportunities offered by the Department of Medicine include:

-- A three year categorical program with the option to enter the Health Care Quality and Leadership Track after the first year for individuals wishing to pursue advanced training in healthcare quality and leadership.
+1. A three year categorical program with the option to enter the Health Care Quality and Leadership Track, Global Health Equities Track or Medical Education Track after the first year for individuals wishing to pursue advanced training in those areas.

 We are personally committed to working with each of you to develop an individual training experience that allows you to attain your personal career objectives.
 The combination of a diverse patient population, an outstanding and dedicated faculty, and a strong research institution provides residents in our program with the necessary ingredients for a rich and diverse educational experience.
 We invite you to submit an application to the University of Pennsylvania through ERAS.